-To get started, open your phone Settings and under Security, make sure that the option Unknown Sources is checked.
+To get started, open your Android phone Settings and under Security, make sure that the option Unknown Sources is checked.
 This is important since Amazon will install apps to your phone from outside the official Google Play store.

 Now open the link – amazon.com/appstorelanding – in the mobile browser of your Android phone to download and install the Amazon Appstore app (APK).
 Launch the app and log in using your existing Amazon.com account to start downloading apps.
 You can also download apps from Amazon’s website and your purchases will auto-download the next time you launch the Amazon Appstore app on your Android phone.